robstave/Meowcards/cards/go/go-qz2-a.md

 What makes Go's reflection capabilities unique?

-A) Compile-time reflection
+- A. Compile-time reflection
-B) Runtime type inspection with laws of reflection
+- B. Runtime type inspection with laws of reflection
-C) Automatic code generation
+- C. Automatic code generation
-D) Performance optimization
+- D. Performance optimization

 ### Back

-**B) Runtime type inspection with laws of reflection**
+**B. Runtime type inspection with laws of reflection**

 Go's reflection follows three laws: reflection goes from interface value to reflection object, from reflection object to interface value, and to modify a reflection object, the value must be settable.